|

 Some students might actually want to film the scene using a home

-My friend Dexter Hoyos at the University of Sydney was fascinated by my
+camcorder.
+The possibilities are endless.
+THE ULTIMATE CHALLENGE My friend Dexter Hoyos at the University of Sydney was fascinated by my

 description for using the "film scenario" and decided to issue